Special Education Links

 They are a nonprofit organization TURNing dreams into reality.
 They are dedicated to choice, quality, and respect for people with disabilities and those who serve them.
 Their services include: community living supports, companion services, family support, host home and professional parent supports, innovative partnerships designed by people and their families, respite care, summer programs, supported living and personal assistance, transition supports and services, transportation, day supports, senior supports, adult day care, diversion programs, employment supports, relationship and behavior training, and criminal justice issues.

-Utah State Office of Education (USOE) Special Education Services
+Utah State Board of Education (USBE) Special Education Services